mohana1805/parkinsons-detection/README.md

 | Meta-Stacking      | Best       |

-A simple web application was developed to make the model accessible for real-time predictions.
+A simple web application was developed to make the model accessible for real-time predictions https://parkinsons-detection-system.vercel.app.